OlympusDAO/olympus-translations/README.md

 ```

 Replace `yarn` with `yarn.cmd` if you are using windows
+You may also need to make sure that you are not tempering with the end-line characters when cloning the repository `git config --global core.autocrlf false`

 A browser showing you the site should start with the latest develop branch and your updated translations